Barsonax/gatsby-blog/content/pages/about-me/index.md

 Hi.
 I'm Rick van Dam and this is my blog.

-I'm a full time .NET developer at Aviva Solutions.
+I'm a full time Software Engineer at ITRS Uptrends.

 In my free time iam also actively programming on [GitHub](https://github.com/barsonax) or I take my camera somewhere to take beautiful photo's.